 - Students are taught to develop their independence and self-help skills, for example making a hot drink or a snack, tying a shoelace, completing a short task independently.

 - Students with sensory needs follow a daily sensory diet which may include sensory circuits etc.

 - Students with physical needs follow a weekly physiotherapy programme and a weekly hydrotherapy programme if applicable.
 These students with should have a change of position every day.

 Advanced Maths and Advanced English – weekly groups take place for students working within GV8 across KS3 and KS4.

-Advanced PE – students who are physically able participate in weekly Advanced PE, focusing on team games and skills.
+Advanced PE – students who are physically able participate in weekly Advanced PE, focussing on team games and skills.

 Advanced PSHE – girls/boys group.